A Word Misheard is a Thing Remade

 View of “Javier Téllez: Amerika”, Center for Art, Research and Alliances, NYC.
 Photo courtesy of Fabiola Talavera.

-People from all over South America congregated for a sound performance at the Lower East Side outpost of Peruvian gallery Revolver for the inauguration of “Sanctuaries of Fire”, a survey of Latin-American emerging artists by the curator from Domincan Republic, Dulcina Abreu.
+People from all over South America congregated for a sound performance at the Lower East Side outpost of Peruvian gallery Revolver for the inauguration of “Sanctuaries of Fire”, a survey of Latin-American emerging artists by the curator from Dominican Republic, Dulcina Abreu.

 View of “Sanctuaries of Fire”, Revolver Galería.
 NYC.
 Photo courtesy of Fabiola Talavera.